Polarimetric Tomography Applied to Synthetic Multi-Spacecraft White-Light Images: Observing Coronal Mass Ejections in 3D: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the International Space Science Institute (ISSI) in Bern, Switzerland, through ISSI International Team project \#587: \emph{Tomographic Inversion of Synthetic White-Light Images: Advancing Our Understanding of CMEs in 3D}.
-DB acknowledges support via the RAL Space In House Research programme funded by the Science and Technology Facilities Council of UK Research and Innovation (award ST/M001083/1).
-EP acknowledges NASA's Living With a Star (LWS; Grant 80NSSC24K1108) and NSF's Solar, Heliospheric, and INterplanetary Environment (SHINE; Grant AGS-2301403) programmes.
+This research was supported by the International Space Science Institute (ISSI) in Bern, Switzerland, through ISSI International Team project \#587: \emph{Tomographic Inversion of Synthetic White-Light Images: Advancing Our Understanding of CMEs in 3D}. \editone{The simulations analysed in this work were performed using the Expanse high-performance computer (\href{https://doi.org/10.1145/3437359.3465588}{https://doi.org/10.1145/3437359.3465588}) at the San Diego Supercomputer Center through allocation MCA03S014 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) programme.
+ACCESS is an advanced computing and data resource programme supported by the U.S.\ National Science Foundation (NSF) under the Office of Advanced Cyberinfrastructure awards \#2138259, \#2138286, \#2138307, \#2137603 and \#2138296.} DB acknowledges support via the RAL Space In House Research programme funded by the Science and Technology Facilities Council of UK Research and Innovation (award ST/M001083/1).
+EP acknowledges NASA's Living With a Star (LWS; Grant 80NSSC24K1108), \editone{LWS Strategic Capabilities (LWS-SC; Grant 80NSSC22K0893), and Heliophysics Supporting Research (HSR; Grant 80NSSC25M7101) programmes}, as well as NSF's Solar, Heliospheric, and INterplanetary Environment (SHINE; Grant AGS-2301403) programme.
 EA acknowledges support from the Finnish Research Council (Research Fellow grant number 355659).
 MB is supported by ERC grant (HELIO4CAST, 10.3030/101042188), funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 GMC acknowledges support from the Young Researchers Program (YRP), project number AVO165300016.
 PH acknowledges support from the Office of Naval Research.
 This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/P36093].
 For open access purposes, the author has applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.
 We thank the developers of Python -- in particular, SciPy \citep{2020Virtanen} -- which has helped our work greatly.